ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

 \subsection{Secure Multi-party Computation}

 The field of secure multi-party computation~(MPC) started with the seminal work of~Yao~\cite{focs:Yao82b} in~1982.
 It enables to securely compute arbitrary functions on private inputs without leaking anything beyond what can be inferred from the output.
 Since then, the field of~MPC has seen a variety of advancements of used primitives effectively improving communication and computation efficiency, e.g.,~\cite{icalp:KolesnikovS08,CCS:AsharovL0Z13,crypto:BoyleCGIKS19,C:GKRS20,acsac:Munch0Y21}.
 Also, tailored efficient optimizations for varying number of computation parties have been explored, e.g.,~\cite{ndss:Demmler0Z15,USENIX:PSSY21,ccsw:ChaudhariCPS19,ndss:ChaudhariRS20,NDSS:KPRS22,HOST:SynCirc}.
-Moreover, MPC research considers different assumptions regarding adversarial behavior such as the well-known semi-honest~\cite{ndss:Demmler0Z15,TOPS:BraunDST22} and malicious security model~\cite{SP:Damgard0FKSV19,ccs:KellerOS16,CCS:KelSchSma13,eurocrypt:KellerPR18}) as well as numbers of corrupted computation parties~(e.g., honest majority~\cite{stoc:GoldreichMW87,C:GoyalLOPS21} or dishonest majority/full threshold security~\cite{crypto:CramerDESX18,CCS:KelSchSma13,TOPS:BraunDST22,USENIX:PSSY21,ndss:Demmler0Z15}).
-Beyond running the computation among several non-colluding parties, another well-established system model~(which we use in our work) is outsourcing, where the data owners secret-share their private input data among a set of non-colluding computing parties which then run the private computation on their behalf.
-In this scenario, the a semi-honest~MPC protocol also protects against malicious behavior of data owners~\cite{IBM:kamara2011secure}.
+Moreover, MPC research considers different assumptions regarding adversarial behavior such as the well-known semi-honest~\cite{ndss:Demmler0Z15,TOPS:BraunDST22} and malicious security model~\cite{SP:Damgard0FKSV19,ccs:KellerOS16,CCS:KelSchSma13,eurocrypt:KellerPR18,SP:BSSSY24}) as well as numbers of corrupted computation parties~(e.g., honest majority~\cite{stoc:GoldreichMW87,C:GoyalLOPS21} or dishonest majority/full threshold security~\cite{crypto:CramerDESX18,CCS:KelSchSma13,TOPS:BraunDST22,USENIX:PSSY21,ndss:Demmler0Z15}).
+Beyond running the computation among several non-colluding parties, another well-established system model~(which we use in our work) is outsourcing, where the data owners secret-share their private input data among a set of non-colluding computing parties which then run the private computation on their behalf~\cite{LetsEncrypt,WEB:OBLIVIOUSDNS20,WEB:ENPA}.